jonbnewman/mobx-store-provider/README.md

 - _identifier_ `null | undefined | string | number | object | Array<any> | Symbol | BigInteger` _(optional)_

-  Tells _mobx-store-provider_ which store you want the Provider for.
+  A unique identifier that tells _mobx-store-provider_ which store you want the Provider for.

 Example: